 - A11.
 Where the applicable financial reporting framework establishes related party requirements, information regarding the identity of the entity's related parties is likely to be readily available to management because the entity's information systems will need to record, process and summarize related party relationships and transactions to enable the entity to meet the accounting and disclosure requirements of the framework.
 Management is therefore likely to have a comprehensive list of related parties and changes from the prior period.
 For recurring engagements, making the inquiries provides a basis for comparing the information supplied by management with the auditor's record of related parties noted in previous audits. - A12.
 However, where the framework does not establish related party requirements, the entity may not have such information systems in place.
 Under such circumstances, it is possible that management may not be aware of the existence of all related parties.
 Nevertheless, the requirement to make the inquiries specified by paragraph 13 still applies because management may be aware of parties that meet the related party definition set out in this ISA (UK).
-In such a case, however, the auditor's inquiries regarding the identity of the entity's related parties are likely to form part of the auditor's risk assessment procedures and related activities performed in accordance with ISA (UK) 315 (Revised June 2016) to obtain information regarding: - The entity's ownership and governance structures; - The types of investments that the entity is making and plans to make; and - The way the entity is structured and how it is financed.

-In the particular case of common control relationships, as management is more likely to be aware of such relationships if they have economic significance to the entity, the auditor's inquiries are likely to be more effective if they are focused on whether parties

-- with which the entity engages in significant transactions, or shares resources to a significant degree, are related parties. - A13.
-In the context of a group audit, ISA (UK) 600 (Revised June 2016) requires the group engagement team to provide each component auditor with a list of related parties prepared by group management and any other related parties of which the group engagement team is aware.
-Where the entity is a component within a group, this information provides a useful basis for the auditor's inquiries of management regarding the identity of the entity's related parties. - A14.
+In such a case, however, the auditor's inquiries regarding the identity of the entity's related parties are likely to form part of the auditor's risk assessment procedures and related activities performed in accordance with ISA (UK) 315 (Revised July 2020) to obtain information regarding the entity's organizational structure, ownership, governance and business model.
+In the particular case of common control relationships, as management is more likely to be aware of such relationships if they have economic significance to the entity, the auditor's inquiries are likely to be more effective if they are focused on whether parties with which the entity engages in significant transactions, or shares resources to a significant degree, are related parties. - A13.
+In the context of a group audit, ISA (UK) 600 (Revised November 2019) requires the group engagement team to provide each component auditor with a list of related parties prepared by group management and any other related parties of which the group engagement team is aware.19 Where the entity is a component within a group, this information provides a useful basis for the auditor's inquiries of management regarding the identity of the entity's related parties.

+A14.
 The auditor may also obtain some information regarding the identity of the entity's related parties through inquiries of management during the engagement acceptance or continuance process.